How to Plan a Two-Week Southern U.S.A. Road Trip

 Here’s what you shouldn’t miss while in Tupelo:

-• Visit the Elvis Presley Birthplace.
-This is why you’re here, right?
+• Elvis Presley Birthplace: This is why you’re here, right?
 I mean, this is why we were here.
 See the modest home where the King of Rock and Roll was born and grew up and hold hands with a statue of a 13-year-old Elvis.

-• Take a mural walk.
-Tupelo’s colorful past meets a colorful present in murals you’ll find in town.
+• Greetings From Tupelo: Tupelo’s colorful past meets a colorful present in murals around town.
 Start with the postcard-perfect Greetings from Tupelo downtown.
 Continue your Elvis education outside the Gardner-Watson Ice House Club.

-• Sip on award-winning mead.
-Elvis doesn’t have to get all of your attention in Tupelo.
-Pop into Queen’s Reward Meadery, the first meadery in Mississippi, for some sneaky-strong honey mead.
+• Queen’s Reward Meadery: Elvis doesn’t have to get all of your attention in Tupelo.
+Pop into the first meadery in Mississippi for some sneaky-strong honey mead to fill a bit of your day.

-• Pop into Tupelo Hardware Company.
-This hardware store is credited with selling Elvis Presley’s mother his first guitar.
+• Tupelo Hardware Company: This hardware store is credited with selling Elvis Presley’s mother his first guitar.
 They still sell guitars there, by the way, on top of the usual fare you’d find in a hardware store.

-• Travel some of the Natchez Trace Parkway.
-The parkway is over 400 miles of scenic road from Nashville to Natchez, Mississippi, a town that’s on my to-do list for its old mansions.
+• Natchez Trace Parkway: The parkway is over 400 miles of scenic road from Nashville to Natchez, Mississippi.
+The town is still on my to-do list for its old mansions.

 Fun fact: For your convenience, the road cuts right through Tupelo.